General Child Neurology

 Researchers are working to better understand the underlying brain functions that cause tremor, identify the genetic factors that make individuals more susceptible to the disorder, and develop new and better treatment options.

 Medications and other treatment methods.
-While drugs can be effective for some people, approximately 50 percent of individuals do not respond to medication.
+Medications are effective in about 50 percent of individuals with tremor.
 In order to develop assistive and rehabilitative tremor-suppressing devices for people with essential tremor, researchers are exploring where and how to minimize or suppress tremor while still allowing for voluntary movements.

 Many people with essential tremor respond to ethanol (alcohol); however, it is not clear why or how.
 NINDS researchers are studying the impact of ethanol on tremor to determine the correct dosage amount and its physiological impact on the brain and whether other medications without the side effects of ethanol can be effective.